Grupa Warszawa: Other initiatives

 In 2012, Grupa Warszawa opened a small confectionery Lody na Patyku [The Ice Lolly], that served dessert wines and organized art workshops and animations for children.
-Between 2015–2019, in a socialist-realist building at Warsaw's Żurawia Street, the bistro Zorza [The Dawn] was opened, with interiors in the Art Deco style.
+Between 2015 and 2019, in a socialist-realist building at Warsaw's Żurawia Street, the bistro Zorza [The Dawn] was opened, with interiors in the Art Deco style.

 From June 2016, in a modernist Biała Willa [The White Villa] with a garden, in Saska Kępa, the company ran a restaurant Biała – Zjedz i wypij [Eat and Drink], based on contemporary Polish cuisine.
 Until April 2020, the restaurant was a place of regular art exhibitions and design galleries.

 Further venues included the cafe Moderna in the Museum of Modern Art, an intimate cocktail bar Weles, a grill bar Ruszt [The Grate] – and an Asian garden restaurant Fokim (later renamed Granda [The Rumpus]), with live music, karaoke, and gua bao rolls.

 In addition to running clubs and restaurants, Grupa Warszawa also runs an art foundation Fundacja Więcej Sztuki, and a convention center Szarotka [The Edelweiss].
 It also provides marketing consulting services, and implements commissioned gastronomic projects.
-Between 2013–2015, it ran a seasonal cultural pavilion Stacja Mercedes (with the local branch of Mercedes-Benz).
+Between 2013 and 2015, it ran a seasonal cultural pavilion Stacja Mercedes (with the local branch of Mercedes-Benz).